Paper machine: Process sections

-There can also be a coating section to modify the surface characteristics with coatings such as china clay.
+There can also be a coating section to modify the surface characteristics with coatings such as kaolin clay, alternatively known as china clay.
+This section can be on-line or off-line as well.

 History

 Before the invention of continuous paper making, paper was made in individual sheets by stirring a container of pulp slurry and either pouring it into a fabric sieve called a sheet mould or dipping and lifting the sheet mould from the vat.
 While still on the fabric in the sheet mould, the wet paper was pressed to remove excess water.
 The sheet was then lifted off to be hung over a rope or wooden rod to air dry.

 Fourdrinier machine

 In 1799, Louis-Nicolas Robert of Essonnes, France, was granted a patent for a continuous paper making machine.
 At the time, Robert was working for Saint-Léger Didot, with whom he quarreled over the ownership of the invention.
 Didot believed that England was a better place to develop the machine but due to the turbulence of the French Revolution, he could not go there himself, so he sent his brother-in-law, John Gamble, an Englishman living in Paris.
 Through a chain of acquaintances, Gamble was introduced to the brothers Sealy and Henry Fourdrinier, stationers of London, who agreed to finance the project.
 Gamble was granted British patent 2487 on October 20, 1801.
 The Fourdrinier machine used a specially woven fabric mesh conveyor belt (known as a wire, as it was once woven from bronze) in the forming section, where a slurry of fibre (usually wood or other vegetable fibres) is drained to create a continuous paper web.
 The original Fourdrinier forming section used a horizontal drainage area, referred to as the drainage table.

 With the help of Bryan Donkin, a skilled and ingenious mechanic, an improved version of the Robert original was installed at Frogmore Paper Mill, Apsley, Hertfordshire, in 1803, followed by another in 1804.
 A third machine was installed at the Fourdriniers' own mill at Two Waters.
 The Fourdriniers also bought a mill at St Neots intending to install two machines there, and the process and machines continued to develop.

 Close to Frogmore Mill in Apsley, John Dickinson designed and built an alternate machine type; a Cylinder Mould Machine in 1809.

-Thomas Gilpin is most often credited for creating the first U.S cylinder type papermaking machine at Brandywine Creek, Delaware in 1817.
+Thomas Gilpin is most often credited for creating the first U.S. cylinder type papermaking machine at Brandywine Creek, Delaware in 1817.
 This machine was a cylinder mould machine.
 The Fourdrinier machine wasn't introduced into the USA until 1827.